medic/cht-docs/content/en/apps/guides/security/securely-onboarding-users-at-scale.md

 * A best practice is for the sender to add a credential to a shared password manager.
 The person receiving the credentials can then securely open the password manager.
 * If no password manager is available, consider sending the password via [One Time Secret](https://onetimesecret.com/)
+* To send credentials in to many CHWs, consider using [token login](https://docs.communityhealthtoolkit.org/apps/concepts/access/#magic-links-for-logging-in-token-login).
 * For sending large lists of credentials, as mentioned above, using a cloud provider like Google Sheets, is a good way to have an audit trail and still provide easy, remote access.

 ## Example scenarios

 ### Ideal practice 1: Only Magic Links

-Create a spreadsheet with full name, telephone number etc. Included is a username but NOT a password.
-When users are created in bulk via the command line or bulk user upload, have [magic links](https://docs.communityhealthtoolkit.org/apps/concepts/access/#magic-links-for-logging-in-token-login) sent to the user via an SMS gateway.
+Create a spreadsheet with all your users' data.
+Included is a username but NOT a password.
+When users are created in bulk via the command line or bulk user upload, have a [token login](https://docs.communityhealthtoolkit.org/apps/concepts/access/#magic-links-for-logging-in-token-login) sent to the user via an SMS gateway.
 This avoids the problem of passwords being stored in clear text in the spreadsheet or on a printed version.
+The token login links can only be used once and are only valid for 24 hours be default.

 ### Ideal practice 2: Unknown passwords, reset during provision

 An alternate and also secure approach, is to bulk create the users as described above, not use magic links, and use random passwords that you do not save after giving users the credentials.
 Train the users on changing their password after they've logged in for the first time.
 This makes it hard for a password leaked because the password list isn't kept.
-Additionally, as users are trained to change their password, a leaked list is likely no useful as all passwords have changed.
+Additionally, as users are trained to change their password, a leaked list is likely not useful as all passwords have changed.

 ### Acceptable practice: Shared list, limited access, unique passwords

 For deployments that are centrally provisioning devices, it is acceptable for generate a [strong password](#secure-passwords) per user in a centrally accessible, [secure spreadsheet](#spreadsheet-use).
 Working off a computer to view the spreadsheet, provision each device.
 Do not to print the list of credentials.

 ### Worst practice: Shared list, anonymous access, similar passwords

-A worst practice is to create all users with near identical passwords (eg `password123`, `passord234`, `password345` etc.) that are then printed out, shared via email or posted to a public URL which requires no authentication.
-Credentials would be sent over SMS to the CHW with username, password and URL of the device.
+Create all users with near identical passwords (eg `password123`, `passord234`, `password345` etc.) that are then printed out, shared via email or posted to a public URL which requires no authentication.
+Send an SMS to the CHW with username, password and URL of the device.

 There's many failures here:
 * Passwords are predictable and easy to guess